 The LLPs are managed by Therium using its own investment management back-office system.
-COLFS monitors this on a regular basis.
+The LPs are managed by Credit Asset Management Ltd ('CAML').
+COLFS monitors theseon a regular basis.

 Organisation structure and monitoring/review processes

 Appendix 4 sets out the monitoring and overview process within COLFS.